MonsterDruide1/swsplrs/README.md

 # swsplrs - swspl, but in Rust.

+> [!WARNING]
+> This project is unfinished.
+Don't expect anything to be working at the moment.

 This program should eventually be able to split NSO binaries into multiple object files.

 This is a rewrite and continuation of shibbo's [swspl](https://github.com/shibbo/swspl).

+## Usage

+The `Makefile` provides an overview of the two current options, `relink` and `objdiff`.
+Try running them (or `make setup`) repeatedly and follow instructions until no errors occur.
+After that, you probably want to run things manually to only run the necessary steps (instead of everything).
+Also check `assets/Makefile` (which is copied to `out/Makefile`) for smaller steps and more information on relinking.

 ## Problem Description